rimutaka/posts/estimating-azure-sql-server-size-for-on-prem-migration/readme.md

 ![customer server DTU utilization as pool](customer-dtu-estimation-pool-labeled.png)

-In out case 20% of the DBs (32 out of 146) create 80% of the load.
+In our case, 20% of the DBs (32 out of 146) create 80% of the load.
 It may be more efficient to group the top-N databases into a separate pool to even out the performance per DB.

 ![per customer utilization](per-customer-utilisation.png)